raffareis/TheWhisperingSands/11_Chapter4_TheFinalBattle.md

 📢 "As the ritual begins, the chamber comes to life.
 The symbols on the walls glow brighter, the ground shakes, and the spectral figures surge forward, forming a swirling vortex of energy.

+_Suddenly, spectral figures materialize from the gloom.
+They are ghostly apparitions, their forms shimmering and translucent, like mist given form.
+Their eyes glow with an eerie light, casting an unnatural glow in the dark ruins._

+_These spectral figures are the tormented souls of those who failed to solve the riddle, forever trapped in the ruins.
+They move with an otherworldly grace, their feet barely touching the ground.
+Their hands end in sharp, claw-like appendages, and they emit a haunting, mournful wail that echoes through the ruins._

+_The spectral figures are a chilling sight, their faces twisted in eternal torment.
+They are not of this world, but of a realm beyond, a realm of sorrow and despair.
+As they approach, the air grows colder, and a sense of dread fills the room.
+The players must defend themselves while solving the riddle, adding another layer of challenge to their quest._

 `Sam`, the first wave of spectral figures break away from the vortex and charge towards you.
 You stand your ground, ready to protect `Emily` and `Liz`.
 (Roll D6 + STR)

 With the first wave defeated, `Liz`, you notice a pattern in the spectral attacks and the glowing symbols.
 You quickly devise a plan to use the symbols to repel the spectral figures and buy some time.
 (Roll D6 + INT)